seelabs/scratch_docs/xls-xchainbridge.md

 |`XChainBridge`| ✔️|`XChainBridge`|`XCHAIN_BRIDGE`|

 ###### 2.4.2.1.1. `Amount`
-The amount committed via the `XChainCreateAccountCommit` transaction on the source chain.
+The amount committed via the `XChainAccountCreateCommit` transaction on the source chain.

 ###### 2.4.2.1.2. `AttestationRewardAccount`
 The account that should receive this signer's share of the `SignatureReward`.